 Develops keyboard technique by emphasizing music-reading fluency, functional skills, technical facility, and performance of beginning to advanced-level piano literature.
 Provides an opportunity to study piano in an atmosphere of academic rigor.
 Students with prior piano study are assigned coursework appropriate to their level of experience.
-Fall and spring semesters.
+Offered as needed.